 After finalizing your tax return, you may find that you owe additional taxes.
 Even if you are due a tax refund, you may have a payment to make to a CPA or other tax filing service.

 If you owe, you can make that payment via credit card.
-This allows taxpayers one final opportunity in the filing process to save money when filing taxes.
-Note that multiple options exist for making a tax payment via credit card.
+This gives taxpayers one final opportunity to save money when filing taxes.
+Note that there are multiple options for making a tax payment by credit card.

 Besides choosing which payment method makes the most sense, it is also important to consider which credit card to use.
 If there is a credit card where you are working toward meeting a minimum spend requirement for a welcome bonus, that should take precedence.